moorepants/DynamicistToolKit/docs/walk.rst

-Motek Medical sells hardware/software packages which include treadmills with force plate measurement capabilities and motion bases, motion capture systems, and other sensors for various measurements.
-Their software, D-Flow, manages the data streams from the various systems and is responsible for displaying interactive visuals, sounds, and motions to the subject.
-The walk module includes a class that eases processing the data collected from typical D-Flow_ output files, but particularly designed with our hardware in mind.
+Motek Medical sells hardware/software packages which include treadmills with force plate measurement capabilities and motion bases, motion capture systems, visual displays, and other sensors for various measurements.
+Their software, D-Flow_, manages the data streams from the various systems and is responsible for displaying interactive visuals, sounds, and motions to the subject.
+The ``walk`` module includes a class that eases processing the data collected from typical D-Flow output files, but particularly designed with our hardware in mind.

 The Human Motion and Control Lab at Cleveland State University has such a system.
 Our system includes: